 This application of automated theorem proving carries the unique feature that soundness and completeness are not absolutely vital-unsound and incomplete methods only reduce the precision and recall of the retrieval tool.
 This allows interesting and promising deduction techniques (e.g., approximating proofs by filter chains or iteration) to be explored and will help to automate software engineering a little further.

 Acknowledgements

 Gregor Snelting originally proposed the filter chain.
-Christian Lindig helped with the GUI and provided valuable comments.
+Christian Lindig helped with the GUI.
+He and the anonymous referees provided valuable comments.
+Ralf Haselhorst of the DG Bank, Frankfurt, contributed to the date experiments.